nattadasu/genv/README.md

 ### Alphabetical Sorting

 Variables are automatically sorted by dependencies (topological sort).
 The `--sort` flag adds alphabetical sorting within each dependency level for consistency:

 ```bash
 eval "$(genv init --sort bash)"
 ```

+> [!NOTE]
+>
-**Note:** This is mainly useful for aesthetic consistency.
-Variables are already sorted correctly by dependencies regardless of this flag.
+> This is mainly useful for aesthetic consistency.
+> Variables are already sorted correctly by dependencies regardless of this
+> flag.

 ### Show Warnings